kjwang24/aoty/README.md

 ### technicalities

-built with spring boot, react, typescript, postgres, and spotify api. containerized with docker, tls certificates managed by caddy, deployed with github actions, running on aws. crucial assists from claude code and impeccable...
+built with spring boot, react, typescript, postgres, and spotify api. containerized with docker, tls certificates managed by caddy, hosted by deSEC, deployed with github actions, running on aws. crucial assists from claude code and impeccable...

 ### demo